TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

 .. note::

    Two default groups appear in the list of groups.
-They are not strictly groups, in the sense that they are always available and cannot be edited or removed.
+They are always available and cannot be edited or removed.

    * The "Hide at login" group means that the element is only visible when the user is not authenticated.
-   * The "Show at any login" group is used for elements which require authentication to access, but are okay for all groups to see.
+   * The "Show at any login" group is used for elements that require authentication to access, but are okay for all groups to see.

 #.
 Navigate to the :guilabel:`Web > Page` module, and create a new page called
    "Members only".
 #.
-Add a text content element to the Members Only page, with text something
+Add a text content element to the Members Only page, with text similar to
-   like "You need to authenticate to access the members area".
+"You need to authenticate to access the members area".
 #.
 On the **Access** tab, select the "Hide at login" group for it.
 #.
 Save and close the record.
 #.
-Add another text content element to the page, with text something
+Add another text content element to the page, with text similar to
-   like "Welcome to the members area".
+   "Welcome to the members area".
 #.
 On the **Access** tab, select the "Private area" group for it.
 #.
 Save and close the record.